 Change the soil every two years to ensure the plant is getting proper nutrition.

 Prune the plant as needed to maintain the desired size.

 Pruning is best done after the plant stops blooming, as buds form on the newer growth.

 Be sure to avoid deadheading spent flowers.
 The spurs will produce new blooms next year.

 It is possible to grow the grooved wax flower from seeds.
 It is more difficult and far less certain than using cuttings.

-Dip the node in root hormone and place in a mix of 3 parts perlite and 1 part coconut coir.
+- Dip the node in rooting hormone and place in a mix of 3 parts perlite and 1 part coconut coir.